Dear SAHM: It’s Okay to Miss Your Old Self - Baby Chick

 Dear SAHM,

-It’s okay to miss the women you were before you were a SAHM.
+It’s okay to miss who you were before motherhood.

 Some might say, “You are so lucky to stay at home with your kids.”
 And we are.
-But like I said, we don’t miss a single moment.
-We’re there for the tantrums, the meltdowns, the bad moods, and everything else that comes with it.
+We are there for everything, the tantrums, the meltdowns, the bad moods, and everything else that comes with it.
 So while we are lucky to have this time with our children, it’s also okay not to love every moment with your children.

 It’s okay if you’re not always in the mood to play.
-It’s okay if you feel touched out by the end of the day and retreat to your bedroom behind a locked door to enjoy a few minutes of quiet alone time.
+It’s okay if you feel touched out by the end of the day and retreat to your bedroom, locked behind a door, for a few minutes of quiet alone time.
 No?
 Just me?
 Please tell me I’m not alone . . .

 Many of us had careers and a whole different life before becoming stay-at-home moms (SAHM).
 It’s okay to miss the woman you were before becoming a mother.
 And it’s okay to miss your career and the sense of appreciation and accomplishment that came with that career.
 I sincerely hope you feel valued and recognized by your spouse, partner, or family.
 But I also understand that it’s not quite the same as the sense of accomplishment we used to feel when we succeeded in that big project or challenging assignment in our careers.

-Our little ones certainly aren’t going to tell us how invaluable we were to them (at least not until they have kids of their own and truly understand what it is that we went through – on that note, thanks, mom!).
-We don’t get raises or bonuses or that “employee of the month” award to show for all of our hard work.
-And sometimes, that can have us feeling . . . well, slightly empty.
+Our little ones certainly aren’t going to tell us how invaluable we were to them (at least not until they have kids of their own and truly understand what we went through, and on that note, thanks, mom!).
+We don’t get raises, bonuses, or that “employee of the month” award for all our hard work.
+And sometimes, that can have us feeling . . . well, a little empty.

-I encourage you to find ways to invest back into yourself.
+I encourage you to find ways to invest in yourself again.
 We pour so much into everyone else’s cups that ours tends to sit empty.
 Keep in touch with your former self and revisit her.
 Maintain some of your hobbies and interests and take time to fulfill them from time to time.

 Raising my children is certainly fulfilling, and I know I’m making an immeasurable difference in their lives, but still, something was missing.
 By sharing my take on motherhood and connecting with so many moms, I have regained that aspect of my life.
-I feel that sense of accomplishment every time I hear from a fellow mom that I helped them in one way or another.
+I feel that sense of accomplishment every time I hear from a fellow mom that I helped them in some way.

 Don’t be afraid to speak up.